parinfer/parinfer.js/lib/parinfer.js.md

 _These operations happen at [`correctIndent`] and [`onOpenParen`]._

-## Final Result

-TODO

 ---

-## Part 2 - Parinfer as a Live Transformation Environment
+## Part 2 - Parinfer for Live-Editing

-When using Parinfer as a live transformation environment (inside an editor or REPL), Parinfer's behavior can sometimes be in conflict with a user's expectations for normal editing behavior.
+For the most part, using the rules we've described for a Static File will work for Live-Editing (i.e. auto-processing the content of an editor window or REPL).
+But Parinfer's behavior can sometimes be in conflict with a user's expectations for normal editing behavior.
 Thus, we add additional rules to try to bridge the two worlds together.

-When used this way, the mode functions are expected to be debounced on keypress for performance.
+When used for Live-Editing, the mode functions are expected to be debounced on keypress for performance.
 The `options` parameter is used for specifying cursor position and movement.

 ### The Cursor in Indent Mode